Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 ### Rancher workload configuration.

-After experimenting with our website docker image, It became obvious that the container exploits the port 5000 to run the website, so it needs to be mapped with the port 80 on rancher to make it accessable.<br>
+After experimenting with our website Docker image, It became obvious that the container exploits the port 5000 to run the website, so it needs to be mapped with the port 80 on rancher to make it accessable.<br>

 __Step 1:__ From our cluster go to default.<br>
 ![global](https://github.com/Somayyah/mohammed_S-htu_devops_ab_submission/blob/master/def.png)<br>